-How Japan influences rising design stars
+Why celebrities love this Tokyo-based design duo

 Described as "Tokyo's premiere style icons" by digital publication Business of Fashion, the couple credits their status as tastemakers to the fashion industry in their home base: Japan.

-"In Japan, I often feel that fashion is a quiet form of expression, and this concept of accepting the most diverse forms of expression is well-engrained in the community," Yoon says.
+"In Japan, I often feel that fashion is a quiet form of expression, and this concept of accepting the most diverse forms of expression is well engrained in the community," Yoon says.
 "You do not mock a new style or idea, you do not bring each other down, you bring each other up.
 There is a place for every type of fashion personality."

 This diversity, they say, allows industry players to feed off each other's ideas.